lennartcl/teascript/README.md

 }
 ```

-on disk TeaScript can store it as legal ES5 code with annotations:
+into legal ES5 code with annotations in comments:

 ```javascript
 /*+class Foo {*/